To The Members of IDFC FIRST Bank Limited

 Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying standalone financial statements of IDFC FIRST Bank Limited (FormerlyIDFC Bank Limited) (the Bank) which comprise the standalone balance sheet asat 31 March 2020 the standalone profit and loss account the standalone cash flowstatement for the year then ended and a summary of significant accounting policies and other explanatoryinformation.
+We have audited the standalone financial statements of IDFC FIRST Bank Limited (FormerlyIDFC Bank Limited) (the Bank') which comprise the standalone balance sheet asat 31 March 2020 the standalone profit and loss account the standalone cash flowstatement for the year then ended and notes to the standalone financial statementsincluding a summary of the significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Banking Regulation Act 1949 Companies Act 2013 (the Act) in themanner so required and give a true and fair view in conformity with the AccountingStandards prescribed under section 133 of the Act read with the Companies (AccountingStandards) Rules 2006 as amended (Accounting Standards) and other accountingprinciples generally accepted in India of the state of affairs of theBank as at 31 March2019 and its loss and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Banking Regulation Act 1949 as well as the Companies Act 2013 (the Act') inthe manner so required for banking companies and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theBank as at 31 March 2020 and its loss and its cash flows for the year ended on thatdate.

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143 (10) of the Act (SAs).
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibility for the Audit of the StandaloneFinancial Statements section of our report.
-We are independent of the Bank in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirementsthat are relevant to our audit of the standalone financialstatements under the provisions of the Act and the Rules made thereunder and we have fulfilledour other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-Webelieve that the audit evidence obtained by us is sufficient and appropriate to provide abasis for our audit opinion on the standalone financial statements.
+We conducted our audit in accordance with the Standards on Auditing (SAs')specified under Section 143 (10) of the Act.
+Our responsibilities under those SAs arefurther described in the Auditor's Responsibilities for the Audit of the StandaloneFinancial Statements section of our report.
+We are independent of the Bank in accordancewith the Code of Ethics issued by the Institute of Chartered Accountants of India togetherwith the ethical requirements that are relevant to our audit of the standalone financialstatements under the provisions of the Act and the Rules thereunder and we have fulfilledour other ethical responsibilities in accordance with these requirements and the Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion on the standalone financial statements.

 Key Audit Matters